turnerran/Timer/README.md

 In order to run this project, please follow the following instructions:

 1) Clone the repo locally.
+2) Mke sure you have .NET core 6.0 installed. in case not, follow the instructions here: https://docs.microsoft.com/en-us/dotnet/core/install/macos
-2) Open it via visual studio and hit the play button or run `dotnet run --project .\WebApplication1\` from the root of the project.
+3) Open it via visual studio and hit the play button or run `dotnet run --project .\WebApplication1\` from the root of the project.
-3) Open postman (or any other tool you're using) and try to use the post and get methods,
+4) Open postman (or any other tool you're using) and try to use the post and get methods,

  Example - using Get `http://localhost:5164/Timers/2`